0 Items

 Granada Hills, St. Andrew and Charles Parish – Full-time Rector

-Hesperia, St. Hillary’s – Part-time Vicar
+Hesperia, St. Hilary’s – Part-time Vicar

 Laguna Beach, St. Mary’s – Part-time Rector

-Long Beach, St. Thomas of Canterbury – Part-time Vicar
+Long Beach, St. Thomas of Canterbury, Part-time Vicar

 Los Angeles, St. John’s Cathedral – Full-time Dean